Locrio de Arenque (Rice and Smoked Herring) hasn’t always been the beloved dish that we know today.

 - Soak the herrings for two hours in abundant water.
 After soaking get rid of this water.

-- In an iron pot heat 3 tablespoons of oil over medium heat, add the celery, parsley, tomato paste, peppers, capers and garlic.
+- In an iron pot heat 3 tablespoons of oil over medium heat, add the celery, parsley, tomato sauce, bell pepper, capers and garlic.

 - Cook and stir for a minute and then add the herrings.